josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/🗝_contingency_erasure.md

 # 🗝 Contingency Erasure
 **First created:** 2025-09-14 | **Last updated:** 2025-10-04
-*The deletion of drafts, working notes, and decision traces that once revealed process — leaving only curated final versions and erasing dissent from the record*
+*The deletion of drafts, working notes, and decision traces that once revealed process — leaving only curated final versions and erasing dissent from the record.*

 ---